sfchronicle/police_pursuits/README.md

 Limitations:
 <li> Data for 2022 is less comprehensive than prior years because NHTSA had not released its 2022 FARS file by February 2024, and Fatal Encounters researchers stopped collecting data after 2021.
 To mitigate this issue, we gathered data from the online database Incarcernation for 2022.
 <li> FARS collects data similar to our “person role” variable, specifying whether the person killed was in the fleeing vehicle and whether they were a driver, passenger or pedestrian.
-However, when we compared a subset of their categorizations to ours, we found enough discrepancies that we chose to exclude the FARS data and rely solely on what we could verify through news reports and other public records.
+However, when we compared a subset of their categorizations to ours, we found enough discrepancies that we chose to exclude the FARS data and rely on what we could verify through news reports and other public records.
 <li> For the race column, we relied heavily on FARS categorizations as well as categorizations made by Mapping Police Violence and Fatal Encounters.
 We collapsed some racial categories with smaller populations into an “other” category because their numbers were too few to reach reliable conclusions.
 Additionally, about 11% of the people in our data are categorized as having an “unknown” race.
 In entering or confirming the race or ethnicity of a person from non-FARS sources, we gauged the person’s “perceived race” based on a combination of the person’s name, photograph(s) and other cues from their obituary or social media profiles.
 Perceived race is used in police agency datasets, including traffic stop data collected by <a href="https://oag.ca.gov/ab953/board/reports">the California Department of Justice</a> as part of its Racial Identity and Profiling Act.
 <li> Our gender variable largely consists of a simple binary — male or female — and includes very little information on people who identify as nonbinary or trans, largely because it was unavailable for all but one case.
 <li> Many news stories did not include the initial reason officers said they initiated a traffic stop or pursuit.
 Therefore, among our data subset of over 2,000 people replete with additional details about the pursuits associated with their deaths, 207 were killed during chases that police initiated for reasons we were unable to determine.